Pontianak: Administrative divisions

-Pontianak City comprises six administrative districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table includes the number of administrative villages (kelurahan) in each district, and its post code.
+Pontianak City comprises six administrative districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the number of subdistricts (all classed as urban kelurahan) in each district, and its post code.

 The first four of the above districts lie on the south bank of the Kapuas River (listed from west to east), while the last two districts lie on the north bank (the East and North districts are separated by the Landak River, which joins with the Kapuas Kecil River at this point to create the Kapuas Besar River).
-The built-up or urbanized area continues southeastwards along the south bank of the Kapuas River into the town of Sungai Raya, comprising several kecamatan in the Regency of the same name.
+The built-up or urbanized area continues southeastwards along the south bank of the Kapuas River into the "town" of Sungai Raya, now sub-divided into 13 desa which comprise the urbanised northwestern part of Sungai Raya District of Kubu Raya Regency.

 Demographics

-The 2010 census enumerated Pontianak's population at 554,764; the latest official estimate (from mid 2019) is 646,661.
-Population is an important element in urban and regional planning.
-In the funding, the elements of the population among others are needed to calculate the land needs, the needs of facilities and utilities of a region, predict the movement of transportation, and provide an overview of the characteristics of a region.
-Important aspects of the population in its link with planning are population size, population distribution and population composition.
+The 2010 census enumerated Pontianak's population at 554,764, while the 2020 Census resulted in a population of 658,685; the latest official estimate (as at mid 2024) is 680,852.

-Researchers conducted research on population data in the city of Pontianak during the last 2 years i.e., 2010–2015 collected by the Central Bureau of Statistics (BPS) Pontianak by accessing the data online.
-According to the data obtained, the population growth rate in Pontianak City in 1990–2000 is 0.7 percent per year, while for the period 2000-2010 increased to 1.8 percent per year.
+Researchers conducted research on population data in the city of Pontianak during the years from 2010 onwards, collected by the Central Bureau of Statistics (BPS) Pontianak by accessing the data online.
+According to the data obtained, the population growth rate in Pontianak City in 1990–2000 is 0.7 percent per year, while for the period 2000-2010 increased to 1.8 percent per year; the average for 2020-2024 was 0.89 percent per year.